smartsyncing/dotfiles/README.md

      ###########################################################
 ```

-# Preview of Tokyo Night
+# Preview of One Dark
 # ![banner](assets/setup.PNG)